novosit/obi-wan/README.md

 We'll like for you to demonstrate your skills using the following tools:

+- JavaScript
-- JavaScript, HTML5, CSS3
+- HTML5, CSS3
 - C# (C Sharp) / F# (F Sharp),
+- Node.js
-- Node.js, CouchDB, RabbitMQ
+- CouchDB, RabbitMQ
 - SQL Server
 - TDD (any xUnit framework)

-Here you have three programming challenges, you need to solve one using C# and the other using JavaScript.
-For the later (the one solved using JavaScript), you will create a plain old HTML+JavaScript+CSS application to, manually, test the solution.
-To serve that HTML GUI use anything from just the file system to a simple HTTP server.
+Here you have 3 programming challenges.
+You need to solve at least one using C# and one using JavaScript, which means, your solutions must contain both languages but you still get to solve all 3 of them.
+For the JS ones, create a file named `run.js` that can be executed from node.js (version 0.12.4+, you can use `--harmony` if you like) to prove your solution.

 If you choose to build any of the two programming problems as a HTML application, figure out the UI design.
+It it recommended that you build at least one with HTML.

-Do use TDD for both challenges and include your tests in the final solution.
+Do use TDD for any 2 challenges and include your tests in the final solution.
+For the JS ones have the tests run by executing `node test.js`

 ***How to deliver the solution?***

-Just fork this repo and submit your solution as a pull request.
+Just fork this repo and submit your solution as a pull request from your **own personal github account**.

 ***Due date***

-The last day to submit your solution is ***before Sep.
-20, 2015***.
+The last day to submit your solution is *** Sep.
+30, 2015 ***.

 ---
 ## What aspects will we evaluate about your solutions? ##